-Five NC State College of Textiles students recently were named 2018 Fashion Scholarship Fund (FSF) winners.
+Five NC State Wilson College of Textiles students recently were named 2018 Fashion Scholarship Fund (FSF) winners.
 Each was awarded money toward their education expenses and given access to valuable internship opportunities.

 The mission of the FSF is to advance the fashion industry by encouraging gifted and enterprising young people to pursue careers in design, merchandising, retailing and business – ensuring the industry continues to attract dedicated, capable and creative individuals.
 The scholarship winners were honored during the Fashion Scholarship Fund Geoffrey Beene National Scholarship Awards dinner on Jan.
 9 in New York City.

 All five of the winners are Fashion and Textile Management majors in the department of Textile and Apparel, Technology and Management.